- Head of Strings

 Madeleine Mitchell has a distinguished career as violin soloist, chamber musician, dedicated teacher and artistic director.
 She has performed in some 50 countries and made many recordings and broadcasts, whilst making a regular commitment to her RCM teaching.

 Madeleine Mitchell has performed concertos with orchestras such as the St Petersburg Philharmonic, Polish Radio and Czech Radio Symphony, Munich and Wurttemberg Chamber, Royal Philharmonic and other London orchestras, Kiev Radio/TV, Bahia Orchestra Brazil and for the BBC.
 She is a frequent recitalist of all the standard repertoire as well as works written for her by well-known composers.
 Her recitals have included Lincoln Center (including representing Britain at the festival UKinNY), Sydney Opera House, Seoul Center for the Arts, and many festivals including the BBC Proms and as Artist-in-Residence at the Canberra International Music Festival.
-Her engagements in 2015/16 include China, recitals in London at Wigmore Hall, Vienna, a tour of the USA, Elgar Violin Concerto in Russia and a new violin concerto written for her with BBC National Orchestra of Wales.
+Her engagements in 2015/16 included China, recitals in London at Wigmore Hall, Vienna, Singapore and Moscow, a tour of the USA, Elgar Violin Concerto in Russia and a new violin concerto written for her with BBC National Orchestra of Wales.

 Known for her creative programming, Madeleine Mitchell founded the eclectic international Red Violin festival under Lord Menuhin's patronage, with Ida Haendel subsequently as Hon President, celebrating the fiddle across the arts, receiving wide media coverage and featuring several RCM violinists and CPH archive portraits, for which she was shortlisted for both Creative Briton and European Women of Achievement Awards.